Adaptive Informed Deep Neural Networks for Power Flow Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{ower} flow (PF) analysis is a foundational computational method to assess and determine the steady-state operating conditions of electrical power systems by computing voltage magnitudes and phase angles at all buses.
+Power flow (PF) analysis is a foundational computational method to assess and determine the steady-state operating conditions of electrical power systems by computing voltage magnitudes and phase angles at all buses.
 This analysis is crucial to ensure the reliability, stability, and optimal performance of power systems.
-It also allows operators to make informed decisions and mitigate potential issues, such as voltage violations, overloads, and system instability \cite{HadiSaadat1999PowerAnalysis, Buason2024AdaptiveInsights}.
+It also allows operators to make informed decisions and mitigate potential issues, such as voltage violations, overloads, and system instability \cite{Li2025,Buason2024AdaptiveInsights}.

-PF analysis can be performed by solving nonlinear and non-convex algebraic equations derived from the nodal balance of active and reactive power at each bus in power systems \cite{Bugosen2024ApplicationsEquations}.
+PF analysis can be performed by solving nonlinear and non-convex algebraic equations derived from the nodal balance of the net active and reactive power injections at each bus in power systems \cite{Bugosen2024ApplicationsEquations}.
 Exact analytical solutions for these equations, which also involve impedance parameters, load characteristics, and generator conditions of power systems, are impossible.
 Therefore, iterative numerical methods, such as the Gauss-Seidel and Newton-Raphson (NR) methods, are conventionally employed to converge to a solution that satisfies the PF equations within specified accuracy limits.
-Eventually, the solutions yield voltage phasors across the entire power system and, hence, provide a comprehensive understanding of the operational state of the power system \cite{Arrillaga1998Analysis, Shazdeh2024AnStatus, Wang2023NovelRegulation}.
+Eventually, the solutions yield voltage phasors across the entire power system and, hence, provide a comprehensive understanding of the operational state of the power system \cite{Wang2023NovelRegulation}.

 Conventional iterative numerical methods, however, face computational challenges in large-scale modern power systems.
-They struggle to capture the intricacies of power systems as a result of uncertainties involved, such as inaccurate line profiles due to weather conditions and aging, different types of loads, but also missing data on renewable energy resources \cite{Kaseb2024PowerApproach}.
-Ineffective PF analysis under these circumstances can lead to safety threats, including renewable energy generation curtailment and blackouts, and difficulties in accommodating distributed energy resources \cite{Sharma2021MajorChallenges, Huo2024GraphMicrogrid}.
+They struggle to capture the intricacies of power systems due to uncertainties involved, such as inaccurate line profiles due to weather conditions and aging, different types of loads, but also missing data on renewable energy resources \cite{Kaseb2024PowerApproach}.
+Ineffective PF analysis under these circumstances can lead to safety threats, including renewable energy generation curtailment and blackouts, and difficulties in accommodating distributed energy resources \cite{Sharma2021MajorChallenges,Huo2024GraphMicrogrid}.
 Addressing these challenges necessitates developing new approaches for PF analysis that are both computationally efficient and numerically stable.